-Gout is caused by environmental and genetic factors.
-It can also be due to the side-effects of certain medications.
+Environmental and genetic factors cause gout.
+It can also be due to the side effects of certain medications.

-The Common Causes of High Uric Acid are:
+The Common Causes of High Uric Acid Levels

-These drugs help in removing excess water from the body and are prescribed for reducing blood pressure, congestive heart failure, and edema.
+These drugs help remove excess water from the body and are prescribed to reduce blood pressure, congestive heart failure, and edema.

 They are water retention relievers that help reduce fluid buildup in the body.
 The decreased water amount of body fluid increases the concentration of uric acid in the body, forming crystals in the joint resulting in gout.

 Gout is often associated with genetic diseases; people suffering from high uric acid suffer from gout attacks.

 Hypothyroidism (underactive thyroid): There is a direct relationship between thyroid function and purine metabolism.
 Increased cell metabolism results in increased uric acid concentration